Is Castor Oil Good for Psoriasis? Learn about how its therapeutic composition can treat this common and uncomfortable skin condition.

 Psoriasis is an incurable skin condition that cycles through flare-ups and remissions, but symptoms can be managed and treated by medications and other therapies, including castor oil.

-Psoriasis is hereditary, but can skip generations.
+Psoriasis is hereditary but can skip generations.
 It is believed to be caused by an abnormality in the immune system, and episodes can be brought on by emotional trauma, such as job loss or the death of a loved one, as well as streptococcal infection (strep throat).

 Psoriasis primarily affects the knees, elbows, and scalp, but can also affect the soles of the feet, palms, and torso.
-Psoriasis is a multiplying of skin cells that occurs up to 10 times the normal rate, which causes raised, red plaques on the skin’s surface covered in white scales.
+Psoriasis is a multiplying of skin cells that occur up to 10 times the normal rate, which causes raised, red plaques on the skin’s surface covered in white scales.